FUTURE ARTICLE 2

 Written by Williane Tobias

 For the regular consumer, Marikina-made shoes remain a product, a commodity one purchases for its durability and quality.
 One does not see the laborious process behind a single shoe, they only see the end product.
 You don’t have to be a shoemaker however, to appreciate and do the work that goes into a quality pair of shoes.
-While shoemaking is being taught in various Marikina schools, learning the craft isn’t just for Mariqueños–it’s open for everyone of all ages, no matter where you’re from.

-Shoemaking at your own pace
+Shoemaking at their own pace

 Otto Shoes, a well-known brand, offers both shoemaking and leathermaking workshops based on appointment.
 Their “Munting Sapatero” workshops are specially designed for kids, and at the end of each session, children get to finish a pair of slippers or shoes.
 Parents may also order ready-made shoemaking craft kits so children can learn shoemaking at the comfort of their own home.